Here are 2 ways of getting a graphic onto your PCB design:

 It is possible to create a custom TrueType font that contains a graphic as a glyph (one of the characters in the font) and then place a string on the PCB board that uses that font.
 As well as the ease of use, another great advantage of this method is that if the font glyphs are created from vector graphic images, then they can be accurately scaled.

-A font of many standard symbols used in PCB design, including: lead free, recycle, static sensitive, Earth, C-Tick, UL, CE, FCC, and many others, has been created by one of the leading experts in designing with Altium NEXUS, Darren Moore from Mooretronics.
-The font is available for download here (dated September 2018), and you can also check this forum thread, for more recent versions in the latest posts.
+A font of many standard symbols used in PCB design, including: lead free, recycle, static sensitive, Earth, C-Tick, UL, CE, FCC, and many others, has been created by one of the leading experts in designing with Altium Designer, Darren Moore from Mooretronics.
+The font is available for download here (dated June 2015), and you can also check the Altium Designer forum thread, for more recent versions in the latest posts.